google-research/deduplicate-text-datasets/README.md

 The next step is to take all of the length-100 sequences we've found and collect them together to figure out what we should be removing from our dataset.
 To see why this is necessary, imagine that we have a length-200 sequence that's repeated more than once.
-The current data we have would tag this sequence as being a duplicate 99 times---once for each initial byte where a match occurrs.
+The current data we have would tag this sequence as being a duplicate 99 times---once for each initial byte where a match occurs.

 This step reduces that down to just find ranges of bytes [a,b) which are duplicated more than once.
 To do this, run